 - dealing with questions from patients and medical staff.

 The work is office-based, Monday to Friday, although doctors' surgeries may allocate working hours on a rota basis.

 Otherwise known as a PA or executive assistant, and earning on average £18,000 to £50,000 a year with experience, as a personal assistant you'll deal with enquiries for your manager, as well as book meetings, travel arrangements and greet and look after visitors.
 In some roles, you'll take on managerial responsibilities and be involved in decision-making processes.

-The role may be stressful at times and involves a high level of contact with people, both inside and outside the organisation you work for.
+Working as a personal assistant may be stressful at times and involves a high level of contact with people, both inside and outside the organisation you work for.
 The role is open to all graduates, however an HND or undergraduate degree related to business and/or management will improve your chances.

 Learn more about the role of a personal assistant.